taesoosong/taesoosong.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley.
-My research aims to answer the following questions:
+My research aims to answer the following:

 **How do policy and planning interventions impact households’ residential mobility and housing access, and how do these dynamics shape broader patterns of segregation and opportunity across urban areas?**